Rebecca Seawright

 Rebecca Seawright is the Assembly member for the 76th District of the New York State Assembly.
 The district includes portions of the Upper East Side, Roosevelt Island and Yorkville in Manhattan.

 Life and career

-Seawright was born and raised in Texas, and came to New York City to attend law school at the City University of New York.
-She formerly served as the New York State Director of the National Women's Political Caucus and a staffer in the New York State Assembly.
+Seawright formerly served as the New York State Director of the National Women's Political Caucus and a staffer in the New York State Assembly.
 She also worked in Washington, D.C., including for United States Senator Lloyd Bentsen.

 Seawright serves on the boards of The Feminist Press at CUNY and the CUNY School of Law Board of Visitors.

 New York Assembly

 Assemblyman Micah Kellner decided not to seek re-election in 2014, and Seawright entered the race to succeed him.
 She defeated three other candidates to receive the Democratic nomination.
 Seawright would go on to win the general election with nearly 67% of the vote.

 Seawright was sworn into office on January 1, 2015.
 She is a member of the Banking, Consumer Affairs and Protection, Corporations, Authorities and Commissions, Judiciary, and Tourism, Parks, Arts, and Sports Development Committees.
 She is the Chair of the Subcommittee on Consumer Fraud Protection and also sits on the Assembly's Work group on operations.
 She is a member of the Legislative Women's Caucus and Bipartisan Pro-Choice Legislative Caucus.